 Certification isn’t free.
 Companies usually pay around $10,000 to go thru the process.
 If they meet all of the requirements, they’re allowed to use the certification logo on their packaging.

-Why Gluten Free Certification Means Nothing To Us (Personally)
+Why Gluten Free Certification Means Nothing To Me (Personally)

 In our home, we have someone who is severely allergic to wheat.
 It means that the certification logo means nothing to us.
-You can produce your food on shared equipment with wheat and still be certified gluten free.
+Manufacturers produce their food on shared equipment with wheat and still be certified gluten free.
 This doesn’t work for us, as that person still has allergic reactions to those types of products.
+Not only that, they’re not required to disclose this on the label.

 Foods That Are Naturally Gluten Free

 It’s SOOOOO easy to get caught up in the aisles looking for all the gluten free foods.
-However, when you’re new (especially if you don’t have our Gluten Free and Allergy Friendly Guide), start with foods that are naturally gluten free.
+However, when you’re newly diagnosed, start with foods that are naturally gluten free.

-While these items can still be exposed to wheat one way or another, they’re your best default when you’re new:
+Whilst these items can still be exposed to wheat one way or another, they’re your best default options when you’re new:

 - All produce (fruit and veg)